Model-independent search for neutrino sources with the ANTARES neutrino telescope: Data selection and reconstruction

 In order to distinguish events resulting from genuine neutrinos from the background of atmospheric muons that reach the telescope from above and generate about $10^6$ times more events, cuts are placed on the direction reconstruction to select those that are consistent with an ``upgoing'' particle entering the telescope from below.

-In this analysis a multivariate classification technique called ``Random Decision Forest'' (RDF)\footnote{The used implementation is forked from an open source version of alglib \cite{alglib:website}.} \cite{ho:RDFs} is used in addition to allow less strict cuts on the reconstruction quality, increasing the available statistics.
+In this analysis a multivariate classification technique called ``Random Decision Forest'' (RDF)\footnote{The used implementation is forked from an open source version of alglib \cite{alglib:website}.} \cite{ho:RDFs} is used in addition to cuts on the reconstruction quality to allow for less strict cuts, increasing the available statistics.
 The RDF operates on variables describing the topology and timing pattern of the light observed within ANTARES \cite{geisselsoeder:phdARXIV}.
 The output of this algorithm for a recorded event is an assignment to a predefined class.
 In this application the classes are ``upgoing'' and ``downgoing''.
 The algorithm is trained on Monte Carlo simulations that incorporate the observed time-dependent data-taking conditions \cite{antares:rbr}.
 To improve the accuracy of the results, a two-step classification is used, where the first classification rejects only clearly downgoing signatures, while the second step is trained specifically to filter out those atmospheric muon events that generate patterns similar to the desired upgoing muon neutrinos.
-This technique reaches a rejection rate of $99.85\% \pm 0.12\%$ for downgoing atmospheric muons while preserving $81.7\% \pm 1.3\%$ of all charged current muon neutrino events (calculated for a spectrum following $E^{-2.0}$).
+This technique reaches a rejection rate of $99.85\% \pm 0.12\%$ for downgoing atmospheric muons while preserving $81.7\% \pm 1.3\%$ of all charged current muon neutrino events (all numbers with respect to all triggered events, calculated for a spectrum following $E^{-2.0}$).
 Compared to a single stage RDF classification with a similar efficiency for upgoing neutrino events it reduces atmospheric muons by a factor of 20.
 Figure~\ref{fig:updownacc} shows the efficiency for upgoing muon neutrinos as a function of the neutrino energy.
+The classification accuracy is defined as $\frac{\textrm{Number of correctly classified events}}{\textrm{Total number of events}}$.

-\section{Direction reconstruction}
+\subsection{Direction reconstruction}